Table of Contents

 Why am I writing this article on fats?

-In my day to day practice, I come across different types of chronic patients.
+In my day-to-day practice, I come across different types of chronic patients.
 These patients usually have diet-related problems such as consuming unhealthy types of fats.
 They do not know that these fats they consume like for eg. in fried food in oils that are used over and over again are very harmful.

 Repeated heating of the same oil makes them highly oxidized.
 These oxidized oils used in food items like samosa, potato chips, potato vada raise our bad cholesterol.
 This can lead to the formation of plaques[blocks] in our heart arteries.